 Background: Teams to a modular job must be clear about who will produce coordination drawings, and to what level of detail they will be taken.

 There are different levels of “Plans and specifications”, those that form the base contract with your owner, or “permit sets of drawings” are often far from fabrication or “shop level” drawings.
-Shop drawings is where all the action is for a successful modular project.
+Shop drawings are where all the action is for a successful modular project.

 Step 1: Be sure to request that factory drawing set includes photos and detail of typical mate-line connections.